COSC-499-W2025/capstone-project-team-7/README.md

-# Portfolio Analysis (Team 7)
+# DevFlow (Team 7)

-Portfolio Analysis is an Electron-first app for scanning project archives, analyzing code and portfolio evidence, and generating portfolio and resume-ready outputs.
+DevFlow is an Electron-first app for scanning project archives, analyzing code and portfolio evidence, and generating portfolio and resume-ready outputs.
 The stack is FastAPI + Next.js + Electron + Supabase.

 ## Quick start